jgarc186/jwt-auth/README.md

 # JTW
-- This package is a simple JWT (JSON Web Token) library for PHP.
-It is easy to use and works with any PHP framework, library, or application.
+- A lightweight and straightforward PHP library for working with JSON Web Tokens (JWT).
+Compatible with any PHP framework, application, or library.

 ## Description
-- This package is a simple JWT (JSON Web Token) library for PHP.
-It is easy to use and works with any PHP framework, library, or application.
+- This library offers an easy-to-use solution for implementing JWT in PHP projects.
+It integrates smoothly with any PHP-based setup, whether you're using a framework or building a standalone application.

 ## Features
 - No configuration required.